 When bulging veins may be a concern

-In a few rare cases, bulging veins can be a symptom of a more serious medical condition.
+In a few rare cases, prominent veins can be a symptom of a more serious medical condition.
 You should seek immediate medical care if you experience bulging veins accompanied by any of the following symptoms:

 - Shortness of breath